FarronF/limerick-council-meetings/meetings/2024/05/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 16th May 2024.md

 City & County Council install traffic calming and junction tightening measures to make it safe for

-pedestrians at the junction at Gerard road, Millmount and the new road, Gortboy in Kilmallock.--- 3
+pedestrians at the junction at Gerard road, Millmount and the new road, Gortboy in Kilmallock.
+---
+3

 QUESTIONS